 ‘I already had COVID.
 That means I’m immune.
 I don’t need the vaccine.’

 “People who have had COVID-19 often have some immunity after recovering, but the level of protection varies from person to person and we don't know how long this protection lasts,” said Becky DeCamillis, a physician assistant with Novant Health Infectious Disease Specialists in Winston-Salem.
-“Since immunity after infection is unreliable, we can't say for sure that having COVID-19 protects someone from passing it to others or getting infected again, although reinfection is uncommon within the first 90 days after testing positive.

 You're doing your homework.
 That's great.
 One more thing….Get your shot